Sirma Voyvoda

-Sirma Voyvoda (1776–1864) was a Bulgarian hajduk (irregular fighter).
+Sirma Voyvoda (1776–1864) was a Bulgarian haidutka (female irregular fighter).
 Disguised as a man, she participated in the guerilla movement in Ottoman Vardar Macedonia between 1791 and 1813.
 In 1856/1857, as an 80-year-old woman, the Bulgarian educator Dimitar Miladinov met her in Prilep.
 In their collection Bulgarian Folk Songs the Miladinov brothers recorded a song about Sirma Voyvoda.
-Per the note that Dimitar Miladinov left under this song № 212, which refers to Sirma Vojvoda, she married a Bulgarian Mijak from Krushevo.
+Per the note that Dimitar Miladinov left under this song No. 212, which refers to Sirma Vojvoda, she married a Bulgarian Mijak from Krushevo.
 She was killed by Turks in 1864.
 Sirma Voyvoda is recognized as a patriotic heroine also in what is today North Macedonia.